RamezIssac/django-slick-reporting/docs/source/index.rst

 Django Slick Reporting
 ======================

-**Django Slick Reporting** is a report engine that allows you to compute and create diverse report form with custom calculations
+**Django Slick Reporting** is a report engine that where you can create & display diverse analytics.
+Batteries like a ready to use View and Charts.js integration are included.

 Installation